Chauncey Millard

-Chauncey W. Millard (1850 – January 29, 1869) was a 19th-century criminal in the Utah Territory convicted of murder.
-At 18, he became the youngest individual executed in Utah's history.
-Millard confessed to killing his coworker, Harlan Swett, following an argument.
-Before his execution by firing squad, Millard sold his body to a doctor in exchange for a pound of candy, which he reportedly consumed while awaiting execution.
+Chauncey W. Millard (1850 – January 29, 1869) was an American outlaw in the Utah Territory convicted of murder.
+Executed at the age of 18, Millard remains the youngest person ever executed in Utah's history.
+Millard confessed to the 1868 killing of his coworker, Harlan Swett, following a dispute while freighting supplies.
+He gained historical notoriety for selling his body to a physician in exchange for candy, which he reportedly ate up until the moment of his execution by firing squad.

 Early life

-Millard's early life is poorly documented.
-He was reportedly born in 1850 in New York and described as a "child of doubtful paternity."
-His mother placed him in a poorhouse at the age of six, where he lived and worked until being sent to labor for a farmer named Babbitt.
-Millard reportedly endured abusive treatment from Babbitt, prompting him to destroy his employer’s property and flee at the age of 13.

-During the American Civil War, Millard reportedly became a bushwhacker, engaging in robberies and killings.
-He later claimed to have killed five men before moving west.
+Details of Millard's early life are primarily derived from his own accounts following his capture.
+He was born in New York in 1850.
+His mother placed him in a poorhouse at age six, where he remained until he was sent to work for a farmer named Babbitt.
+Millard claimed he was subjected to physical abuse by his employer, which led him to destroy Babbitt's property and run away at the age of 13.
+During the American Civil War, Millard allegedly lived as a bushwhacker, engaging in various robberies and murders.
+He later claimed to have killed five men before traveling west to Utah.